Maricode-40/studiotatto-FrontEnd/README.md

 ## About the project

 The aim of this project has been to create the necessary views for the development of the Studio Tatto.
 Customers can register and log in/ log out.
 They can also view their profile an personal data to update it.
-There are three different users the super admin the user and the tatoo artist.
+There are three different users the superadmin the user (client) and the tatoo artist.

 ## Views